scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 Table Classes Explained
 =======================

 DynamoDB offers two table classes designed to help you optimize for cost.
-The DynamoDB Standard table class is the default and recommended for the vast majority of workloads.
+The DynamoDB Standard table class is the default, and it's recommended for the vast majority of workloads.
 The DynamoDB Standard-Infrequent Access (DynamoDB Standard-IA) table class is optimized for tables that store data that is accessed infrequently, where storage is the dominant cost.
 Each table class offers different pricing for data storage as well as read and write requests.
 You can select the most cost-effective table class based on your table’s storage requirements and data access patterns.

 .. note::

     The DynamoDB Standard-IA table class is not supported in ScyllaDB.
 If you are using the DynamoDB Standard-IA table class, you will need to migrate your data to the DynamoDB Standard table class before migrating to ScyllaDB.

 Global Tables Explained
 =======================

-Global Tables are a feature of DynamoDB that allows you to replicate your data across multiple AWS regions.
+Global Tables are a DynamoDB feature that allows you to replicate your data across multiple AWS regions.
 This is useful for applications that require low latency access to data from multiple regions or for disaster recovery purposes.
 Global Tables are charged based on the number of write request units consumed in each region, as well as the amount of data transferred between regions.

 .. warning::